- Toggle Section About

 Each Program Learning Outcome (PLO) listed above references at least one of the University Learning Outcomes (ULO 1, 2, 3), which may be found in the General Information section of this catalog.

-Admission to the Applied Psychology major presumes a significant level of employment experience and personal maturation.
+Admission to the Applied Psychology major presumes a level of employment experience and personal maturation.
 The intent is to provide an option for those who desire to enhance their education or take on greater employment responsibility but whose life circumstances make pursuing a traditional baccalaureate program detrimental to successful completion.

 The following admissions requirements must be observed: